-2. Doggy Happy Hour: Chow down on dinner and drinks at this Old Town institution, where dogs can sniff and mingle while their human companions enjoy cocktails and “tavern bites” on the outdoor patio at Jackson 20.
-If you like, become a regular: Doggy Happy Hour (or Yappy Hour, as some like to call it) is every Tuesday evening during the summer and fall.
+2. Doggie Yappy Hour: Chow down on dinner and drinks at this Old Town institution, where dogs can sniff and mingle while their human companions enjoy cocktails and “tavern bites” on the outdoor patio at Jackson 20.
+If you like, become a regular: Doggie Yappy Hour is every Tuesday evening during the summer and fall.

 3. VIP Pet Salon: Reward your dog with the ultimate pampering at the VIP Pet Salon in Old Town, where your pup can get a massage from a certified canine massage therapist and receive spa treatments like a dead sea mud treatment, blueberry facial or sugar scrub.
 They also have a Pet Taxi that can take your dog to and from appointments, as well as a mobile grooming van that comes to you so you can save the trip to the groomer.